Infant Chronic Lung Disease

 - Flex bronchoscopy with or without bronchoalveolar lavage

 - Genetic evaluation

-Specific treatment for your baby’s chronic lung disease will be determined by your child's doctor based on:
+Specific treatment for your baby’s cbronchopulmonary dysplasia will be determined by your child's doctor based on:

 - Your baby's gestational age, overall health, and medical history

 - Extent of the disease after a through evaluation

 - Your baby's tolerance for specific medications, procedures, or therapies

 - Expectations for the course of the disease